• A Small Update Changed Everything: My mtDNA Genetic Genealogy Journey

 By the end of 1853, the Atlantic and St. Lawrence Railroad line was complete, and it eventually became part of the Grand Trunk Railway system.
 The line connected Portland to Montreal, creating a vital link between New England’s seaports and Canada’s trade routes, transforming Portland into a bustling port city and driving even more economic growth across industries that benefited from or supported this new line.

-Yet thousands of Irish laborers who built the tracks are nameless, and some of those whose names were recorded, such as in the 1850 Maine US census, seemingly vanished.
+Yet thousands of Irish laborers who built the tracks are nameless, and some of the names recorded in the 1850 Maine US census, for example, seem to have vanished.
 Their sacrifices, found in their broken bodies, lost lives, and shattered families, were rarely recorded with the same care as the company’s accomplishments and its profits.
 Some of the surviving laborers may have moved on to other railroad sites, while others may have secured different employment, such as in the mills.
 In some cases, laborers who were permanently disabled by their injuries were unable to work, leaving them financially dependent on their families or friends, or they might have ended up in the city’s almshouse.
 Few of their identities were preserved; fewer still remembered.
 But remnants of their hard work, the iron rail bridges and their stone foundations, and the miles and miles of rail track still stretching along the old route to Canada, endure as a testament to their existence and the incredible sacrifices they made to tie our two countries and economies together.

 Do you have an Irish immigrant ancestor who helped build the Maine railroad system in the mid-19th century?
 Do share their story in a comment, or send a pm.